haidanghere/BUS-629-Corporate-Finance/BIO.md

 ## Goals

 - **Short-term —** advance how people experience drives business performance at SKF.
-- **Long-term —** grow into an inspiring HR leader in a regional role — shaping cultures, developing leaders, and creating real, lasting impact for the organizations and people I serve.
+- **Long-term —** grow into an inspiring HR leader in a regional role — shaping cultures, developing leaders, and creating lasting impact for the organizations and people I serve.